-Since June 1, 2023, we received eight referrals, which is down from last year.
+Since June 7, 2024 we received 10 referrals.
+This has increased from last year.
 Referrals were primarily received from DCI Outpatient Services, UPMC Cole, and Potter County Human Services Blended Case Management, with new referrals coming from Laurel Health Center.

-Staffing shortages in our program has limited the ability to seek and accept new referrals, as the census must remain at a level that is conducive to providing quality programming to existing members.
+Staffing shortages in our program have limited the ability to seek and accept new referrals, as the census must remain at a level that is conducive to providing quality programming to existing members.
 With that said, PR staff continue to work with existing referral sources, notifying them when the program has opportunities to accept referrals.
+We anticipate being able to take on more members as staffing patterns have changed.